Pankiev/text-matching-service/README.md

 - In real world we should introduce a mechanism that would resume task processing in case a process that is calculating particular task goes down for some reason.
-- Based on the assumption that each step of the text processing algorithm is "heavy" (currently simulated by Thread.sleep()) we can update progress in the database directly each time.
+- Based on the assumption that each step of the text processing algorithm is "heavy" (currently simulated by Thread.sleep()) we can update progress in the database directly each time without any conditions.
 If it was not the case we should persist progress at the start of computation, then periodically and then finally at the end.
-Possibly we could think of centralised cache if better performance is required
+Possibly we could think of centralised cache if even better performance is required.